benjikershenbaum/Automatic-Music-Transcription/README.md

 # Automatic Music Transcription:
 # Introduction:
-This task deals with detecting the frequencies and onset times of all musical notes (specifically notes produced by a piano) in .mp3 files.
+This task deals with detecting the frequencies and onset times of all musical notes (specifically notes produced by a piano) in .wav files.
 This task will attempt to detect a combination of single notes being played and overlapping notes being played simultaneously.

 # Instruction for use:
 The libraries needed are listed in requirements.txt.</br>